State Dependence of Krylov Complexity in $2d$ CFTs: Acknowledgements

 \section{Acknowledgements}

 We thank Suman Das, Sabyasachi Maulik for initial collaboration on related topics; Debashis Banerjee, Diptarka Das, Shouvik Datta, Surbhi Khetrapal for various discussions and conversations related to this article; Pawel Caputa, Sumit Das, Anatoly Dymarsky, Julian Sonner for numerous comments and feedbacks on the manuscript.
 RS would like to thank SINP, Kolkata for hospitality during the initial stages of this work.
 AK is partially supported by CEFIPRA $6304-3$, DAE-BRNS 58/14/12/2021-BRNS and CRG/2021/004539 of Govt.~of India.
 RS is supported by the Royal Society-Newton International Fellowship, NIF/R1/221054-Royal Society.
+The work of VM was supported by the NRF grant funded by the Korea government (MSIT) (No. 2022R1A2C1003182) and by the Brain Pool program funded by the Ministry of Science and ICT through the National Research Foundation of Korea (RS-2023-00261799).